 I Am A SpongeClermont-Fd Area, France

 According to my PhD advisor, I am a sponge.
 What does that mean though?
-That is the purpose of this article in which I am going to introduce a sort of Sponge Theory.
+This is the purpose of today’s article.
+I am going to introduce a sort of Sponge Theory.
 First of all, it is not about SpongeBob.
-This theory is actually focused on two values: learning and sharing, and the order matters.
+This theory is actually focused on two values: learning and sharing and the order matters.

 One of the main goals of a sponge (the material) is to sponge an impervious surface in order to clean it.
 A sponge is especially good at absorbing water and water-based solutions.
 In other words, a sponge is able to store a large amount of liquid into it.